ravveni/pasteldays/README.md

 # Contributing
 0. Consider contributing to the [main CDDA tileset repository](https://github.com/I-am-Erk/CDDA-Tilesets).
-    - Additions/changes to NeoDays are ported over regularly (with credit) and then both tilesets have the update
+    - Updates to NeoDays are ported over regularly (with credit)
 1. Limit colours to those those within `templates/duel_palette.png`.
 2. Any additions should have a corresponding json file (`templates/example_tile.json` as reference).
     - The `id` for objects can be found by searching the CDDA json game data.